 No care is given to the eggs by the parents, in fact after breeding ceases, they will eat any eggs or fry (babies) they can find.
 Read more on Goldfish breeding…

 Goldfish get sick or die because the conditions they are in have weakened their immune system.

 The number one killer of goldfish is polluted water caused by overfeeding of dry foods.
 Rotting uneaten food quickly causes an ammonia spike in the water which is a killer for all fish species.

-Most problems can be cured by a change of water and some un-iodized cooking salt added to the water (about two teaspoons per gallon).
+Most problems can be cured by a change of water and some un-iodized cooking salt added to the water (about a tablespoon per gallon, 3-4 grams per liter).
 Goldfish can take high concentrations of salt in their water if it is added gradually.
-Read more on goldfish diseases...
+Read more on Goldfish diseases...